mihaelasandrea/second-chance-web/README.md

 1. [Flask:](https://flask.palletsprojects.com/en/1.1.x/)
     - Flask was used as the web application framework.
 1. [Materizalize:](https://materializecss.com/)
-    - Materialize was used to assist with the responsiveness and styling of the website, respwctively the navbar, footer, cards, card-panels, buttons.
+    - Materialize was used to assist with the responsiveness and styling of the website, respectively the navbar, footer, cards, card-panels, buttons.
 1. [Font Awesome:](https://fontawesome.com/)
     - Font Awesome was used to add the social-media icons in the footer of the page and the various icons from the different sections of login, register, contact, post ad forms.
 1. [Google Fonts:](https://fonts.google.com/)